MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

     Choose the **Release** action.
 The status changes from Open to Released.

-    The deliveries of items from suppliers 10000 and 20000 have arrived at WHITE warehouse, and Sammy starts to process the purchase receipts.
+    The deliveries of items from vendors 10000 and 20000 have arrived at WHITE warehouse, and Sammy starts to process the purchase receipts.

 ## <a name="receiving-the-items"></a>Receiving the Items